Meet the Administration

 DLS, Georgetown University

-I have been a member of the rhetoric faculty at The Geneva School since 2004, assuming the role of academic dean in the spring of 2013.
-During this time I have had the opportunity of teaching broadly across the upper school curriculum—logic, classical guitar, Old and New Testament survey, New Testament Greek, rhetoric—though philosophy and theology are my passion and my perennial areas of teaching.
-My wife and I are glad to be the parents of three Geneva students—Aubrey (class of 2023), Caedmon (class of 2025), and Naomi (class of 2028)—and one future Geneva student, our two-year-old daughter, Eleanor.
+I have been a member of the rhetoric faculty here at Geneva since 2004.
+During this time I have had the opportunity of teaching broadly across the upper school—logic, classical guitar, Old and New Testament survey, New Testament Greek, rhetoric—though Christian philosophy and theology are my main interests and perennial areas of teaching.
+My wife and I are glad to be the parents of three Geneva students—Aubrey (class of 2023), Caedmon (class of 2025), and Naomi (class of 2028)—and one future Geneva student, our three-year-old daughter, Eleanor.

-My interest in Christian liberal arts education has me working beyond the walls of Geneva as well.
-In the spring of 2016 I defended a thesis exploring hermeneutics, interdisciplinarity, and the contemporary relevance of humanities education at Georgetown University in Washington, DC, earning the Doctor of Liberal Studies degree.
-I have had the honor of serving as an “Alcuin” fellow of the Society for Classical Learning since 2009.
-This fellowship provided the opportunity for Geneva colleague Ravi Jain and I to co-author The Liberal Arts Tradition: A Philosophy of Christian Classical Education (Classical Academic Press, 2013).
+The renewal of Christian liberal arts education has me working beyond the walls of Geneva as well, most importantly by serving as an “Alcuin” fellow of the Society for Classical Learning since 2009.
+Alcuin fellows provide academic leadership to Christian classical schools throughout the country by hosting retreats and speaking at conferences.
+This fellowship also provided the opportunity for Geneva colleague Ravi Jain and I to co-author The Liberal Arts Tradition: A Philosophy of Christian Classical Education (Classical Academic Press, 2013).

 BBA, The University of Michigan